 The Company has entered into an investment advisory agreement (the "Investment Management Agreement") with the Advisor.
-The Advisor is registered as an investment adviser under the Advisers Act.
+The Advisor is registered as an investment adviser under the Investment Advisers Act of 1940, as amended.
 The Company's investment activities are managed by the Advisor and supervised by the Board, the majority of whom are Independent Directors.
-Under the Investment Management Agreement, the Company has agreed to pay the Advisor an annual management fee based on the Company's adjusted gross assets less cash and cash equivalents as well as an incentive fee based on the Company's investment performance.
+Under the Investment Management Agreement, the Company has agreed to pay the Advisor an annual management fee based on the Company's gross assets less cash and cash equivalents as well as an incentive fee based on the Company's investment performance.
 The Advisor is 60% owned by HTF Holdings LLC, which is 100% owned by Horizon Technology Finance, LLC ("HTF").
 By virtue of their ownership interest in HTF, Messrs.
 Pomeroy and Michaud may be deemed to control the Advisor.
-During the year ended December 31, 2015, fees paid to the Advisor pursuant to the Investment Management Agreement totaled \$7.9 million.
+During the year ended December 31, 2016, fees paid to the Advisor pursuant to the Investment Management Agreement totaled \$6.9 million.